tofu99/GR-2.28.2020/Russian Roulete RPG system rules.md

 ### Random Strikes

 Random strikes happen when a player doesn't specify where they are aiming, are reacting to a surprise attack, or because of conditions that would cause dizziness or similar effects.
-When an attacker strikes randomly, they roll a six sided die to determine where the strike lands.
+When an attacker strikes randomly, they roll a six-sided die to determine where the strike lands.
 A six is a strike to the head, a five is a strike to the neck, a four is a strike to the upper torso, a three is a strike to the lower torso or arms, a two is a strike to the legs, and a one is a strike to the feet.
 The attacker then rolls another six sided die to determine which side of the body the strike landed on.
 An even number determines the right side, an odd number determines the left.
 If the strike is to the lower torso or arms, an odd number results in a strike to the arms, the die is rolled again to determine which arm is hit, using the same rules above.

 ### Surprise Attacks